twknab/gear_list_MEVN/README.md

 - ✅ Gear Item Creation
 - ✅ Gear List Creation
 - ✅ Add/Remove a Gear Item to a Gear List via Attach
-- 👹 Remove a Gear Item from a Gear List
-  - ✅ Via Gear Item Attach Icon
+- ✅ Remove a Gear Item from a Gear List Via Gear Item Attach Icon
-  - 👹 Via Gear List View
 - ✅ View a Gear List and All Items
   ✅ Mark items as completed/incomplete
-  - _IN PROGRESS_
-  - TODO: server/src/controllers/gear-item-controller.js SEE TODO
-- Edit Gear Item (Name, Description, Weight)
-- Edit Gear List (Name, Attributes)
+- ✅ Edit Gear List (Name)
-- 👹 Delete a Gear Item
+- ✅ Delete a Gear Item
-  - _TODO_: FIX BUG WHERE DELETING ITEM DOES NOT DLETE FROM LIST
-    // TODO: Make sure that deletion cascades!!
 - ✅ Confirmation on Gear Item Deletion
 - Delete a Gear List (but not any Items within)
 - Confirmation on Gear List Deletion
 - View All Gear Items
 - View All Gear Lists
-- Front & Backend Validation on All Forms
+- ✅ Front & Backend Validation on All Forms
 - Deploy

 ## Technologies